PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 Select your Performance Max campaign from the campaign list.

-Find the “Audience signals” section.
-This typically appears in a right-hand panel or within the asset group editing screen.
-Look for “Signals” or “Audience signals.”
+Find the "Audience signals" section.
+Look for "Signals" or "Audience signals" in the right-hand panel or within the asset group editing screen.

 Add Your Data first.
 Click to add remarketing lists and customer match lists.
-Prioritize:
+Prioritize high-value customer lists, all converters from the past 180–540 days, and website visitors (30-day and 180-day segments).

 Add demographics.
-Set any relevant demographic parameters (age ranges, parental status, household income) based on your customer profile.
+Set relevant demographic parameters based on your customer profile.

 Add interest and in-market audiences.
 Layer in narrow in-market or life events segments that align with purchase decisions.